Lisa Bodell, Founder and CEO of FutureThink, 2022 Photo by FutureThink via Wikimedia Commons, licensed under CC BY-SA 4.0

 McKinsey 2021

-Change initiatives often fail due to a lack of employee support.
-It has become increasingly clear that while senior leaders may celebrate the success of a transformation, many employees hold a different perspective ✻.
+Change initiatives often fail due to a lack of employee buy-in.
+The same transformation might be celebrated by senior leaders, while their employees hold a vastly different perspective ✻.
 McKinsey & Company 2021.
 “Losing from day one: Why even successful transformations fall short.”Initiatives involving employees tend to focus on empowering select teams to become change agents.
-Even while aiming to enhance employee voice and well-being, these changes frequently cause resistance because differences may exist across pockets in organisations ✻.
+These teams are often met with resistance because they differ from employees in other pockets across the organisation ✻.
 Morrison 2011.
-“Employee Voice Behavior: Integration and Directions for Future Research.”For instance, employees in one department may avoid raising ideas after witnessing negative repercussions for colleagues, even if new opportunities have been created.
+“Employee Voice Behavior: Integration and Directions for Future Research.”For instance, I have seen employees in one department avoiding raising ideas after witnessing negative repercussions for colleagues, even after new opportunities had been created by upper management.
 It is unlikely that central teams are sufficiently aware of the social intricacies at play in various units and departments.
 Thus, new opportunities to voice might benefit only a select few already heard individuals, leaving other employees even more overlooked.

-Organisational culture evolves through employee dialogue, building shared meaning and a unified understanding of organisational values and objectives through collaborative sensemaking processes.
+Organisational culture evolves through employee conversations, building a shared understanding of organisational values and objectives.
 Employees exchange past experiences and current perceptions of possibilities.
-As a result, motivation and perception of opportunities differ across employees.
-Historically overlooked employees are likely to have ingrained beliefs deterring them from voicing ideas.
-Among other things, employees are shaped by their demographics, intersections of factors such as gender, race, and age ▾.
+Historically overlooked employees are likely to have ingrained beliefs deterring them from voicing ideas - e.g. as a result of intersections of gender, race, and age ▾.
 Privilege and intersectionality determine whose voices are heard and valued.
 Historically, dominant perspectives have shaped organisational mechanisms, prioritising certain ways of speaking and evaluation criteria.
 Power structures tied to race, gender, and other factors ensure some voices are respected while others are ignored.
 This imbalance limits innovation and excludes critical insights.
 To foster real inclusion, organisations must challenge these norms, engage unheard voices, and broaden how contributions are recognised and valued.
+As a result, motivation and perception of opportunities differ across employees.
 To understand employee motivation and perceptions, it is important to go beyond surface-level insights and dive deep into a full understanding of experiences and stories that inform individual experiences and the company culture.
-Additionally, greater success can be found in genuinely participatory initiatives ▾.
+By including representatives who understand a wider variety of situations, the change initiative is better equipped to address nuanced challenges and create trust.
+Ultimately, genuinely participatory initiatives lead to greater success ▾.
 Genuinely participatory initiatives bring together representatives from more levels and areas of the organisation to drive meaningful change.
 Their appeal lies in their ability to tackle immediate issues while supporting wider organisational change.
 True participation goes beyond having representatives in the same room.
 It requires active collaboration, where all voices influence equitable decision-making.
 By fostering dialogue and co-creation, these initiatives build trust, break down barriers, and align employees around shared goals.
 A combination of workshops, reflections, and training can support these initiatives.
-By including representatives who understand a wider variety of situations, the change initiative is better equipped to address nuanced challenges and create trust.